ConservationInternational/trends.earth/LDMP/help/source/about.rst

-About
+﻿About
 =====

-trends.earth was produced as part of the project "Enabling the use of global data sources to assess and monitor land degradation at multiple scales", funded by the Global Environment Facility.
+|trends.earth| was produced as part of the project "Enabling the use of global
+data sources to assess and monitor land degradation at multiple scales", funded by the Global Environment Facility.

 Contributors
 ------------

-Contributors to the documentation and trends.earth include Yengoh Genesis[1]_, Mariano Gonzalez-Roglich[2]_, Monica Noon[2]_, Lennart Olsson[1]_, Tristan
+Contributors to the documentation and |trends.earth| include Yengoh Genesis[1]_, Mariano Gonzalez-Roglich[2]_, Monica Noon[2]_, Lennart Olsson[1]_, Tristan
 Schnader[2]_, Anna Tengberg[1]_, and Alex Zvoleff[2]_.